MohammedAldirawi/Solo/README.md

 > - Write Statement, and Services HTML
 > - Apply CSS
 > - Add Tabs and View animation with jQuery

+6th step on 11/30/2020
+> - Write Responsive Layout
+> - Add Animation to some Sections